hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

     characters (*, ?, and []) are allowed.
 Directory names are also allowed, which will add all the files found in the directory to the floppy.

--   `generation` (integer) - The HyperV generation for the virtual machine.
+-   `generation` (integer) - The Hyper-V generation for the virtual machine.
 By default, this is 1.
-Generation 2 HyperV virtual machines do not support floppy drives.
+Generation 2 Hyper-V virtual machines do not support floppy drives.
 In this scenario use `secondary_iso_images` instead.
 Hard drives and dvd drives will also be scsi and not ide.